 State Regents officials produced two grade-specific brochures for eighth- through 10th-grade students and for 11th- through 12th-grade students.
-Both versions of “Do You Have an Xtreme Plan for College?” inform students about the courses they must take in high school to be admitted to an Oklahoma state college or university.
+Both versions of “Do You Have a Plan for College?” inform students about the courses they must take in high school to be admitted to an Oklahoma state college or university.

 The brochures also contain financial aid information and details regarding admission standards and placement scores, as well as information about the State Regents’ Student Information Hotline and OKcollegestart.org, where students can get additional information.
 The brochures include a glossary of college-related terms, information on estimated college costs, hourly wage comparisons for various jobs and information on choosing the right college.

 Counselors at both public and State Department of Education-accredited private schools received the brochures and will make them available to their students.
-The brochures were also sent to home school organizations and to the state’s public libraries.
+The brochures will also be sent to home school organizations and to the state’s public libraries.

-This is the 18th consecutive year the State Regents, along with the Oklahoma Guaranteed Student Loan Program (OGSLP), have undertaken a mass mailing of preparing for college information.
+This is the 19th consecutive year the State Regents, along with the Oklahoma College Assistance Program, formerly known as the Oklahoma Guaranteed Student Loan Program, have undertaken a mass mailing of preparing for college information.
 The State Regents note that the effort is consistent with their Brain Gain goal of increasing the proportion of Oklahomans who hold a college degree.

 In addition to the preparing for college brochures, State Regents distributed other materials to counselors to help them provide students with additional information about attending college.

 High school counselors received “The Counselors Resource Book to Oklahoma’s Colleges and Universities,” which provides a short profile on each Oklahoma college and university and includes information on preparing for college, college costs and financial aid, and the “Are You Looking for Money?” booklet, a “one-stop” reference guide of information about student loans.